se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commans` package.
+Classes used by multiple components are in the `seedu.addressbook.commons` package.

 ## Implementation

 ### Logging

-We are using `java.util.logging.Logger` as our logger, and `LogsCenter` is used to manage the logging levels of loggers and handlers (for output of log messages)
+We are using `java.util.logging` package for logging.
+The `LogsCenter` class is used to manage the logging levels and logging destinations.

-- The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
+* The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
-- The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
+* The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level

-- Currently log messages are output through: `Console` and `.log`
+* Currently log messages are output through: `Console` and to a `.log` file.

 **Logging Levels**

-- SEVERE
-  - Critical use case affected, which may possibly cause the termination of the application
+* `SEVERE` : Critical problem detected which may possibly cause the termination of the application

-- WARNING
-  - Can continue, but with caution
+* `WARNING` : Can continue, but with caution

-- INFO
-  - Information important for the application's purpose
-    - e.g. update to local model/request sent to cloud
-  - Information that the layman user can understand

-- FINE
-  - Used for superficial debugging purposes to pinpoint components that the fault/bug is likely to arise from
-  - Should include more detailed information as compared to `INFO` i.e. log useful information!
+* `INFO` : Information showing the noteworthy actions by the App
-    - e.g. print the actual list instead of just its size
+* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 ### Configuration